anders-m-hallgren/Java.NET/README.md

 # Java.NETcore
-Attempt to aid in language transition between one and the other
+Attempt to provide unappinionated aid in language transition between one and the other

+## Using Clean architecture and design patterns
+Pipeline, IOC, Mediator and CQR

+### Domain and test driven